cubee-cb/linux-vr-compat/README.md

 - Starts and stays on a black screen.
 May need longer for initial load like Pistol Whip, hence being placed here instead of Not working.
 - The game's custom cursor appears on the desktop window and can be moved around.

+### Tea For God
+- Hands don't appear, so cannot interact with anything.
+- This setup doesn't provide a playspace at all, so only joystick locomotion is available.
+    - Maybe [LOVR Playspace](https://lvra.gitlab.io/docs/fossvr/lovr/lovr-playspace/) could help with this, if it actually creates a playspace and isn't just visual.

+### Aperture Hand Lab
+- Teleport binding is awkwardly mapped to stick click, and doesn't seem to confirm teleport on release.
+- Playable with controllers up until the handshake bot due to lacking a grip pressure sensor.
+Hand tracking has no buttons and so it's unusable here.
+    - This could be simulated using the grip analogue (say, the last 5-10%), but it will never be true pressure on current non-Knuckles controllers.

 ### Kingspray Graffiti
 - Might work, but takes ages to load into a map.
 I gave up waiting.
 - Again, might be related to HDD speed.

+### Slinger VR
+- Controllers are stuck at the playspace origin and don't respond to input.

 ---